Microsoft Teams Toolkit for Visual Studio Code

 The Teams Toolkit helps developers create and deploy Teams apps with integrated Identity, access to cloud storage, data from Microsoft Graph, and other services in Azure and Microsoft 365 with a "zero-configuration" approach to the developer experience.

 Tabs are Teams-aware webpages embedded in Microsoft Teams.
 They are simple HTML tags that point to domains declared in the app manifest and can be added as part of a channel inside a team, group chat, or personal app for an individual user.

 Bots allow users to interact with your web service through text, interactive cards, and task modules.

-After installing the Teams toolkit, follow the Get Started instructions in our documentation to smoothly start with.
+follow the Get Started instructions in our documentation to start with new project.

 In the Teams Toolkit for Visual Studio Code, you can easily discover all applicable commands in the sidebar and Command Palette with the keyword "Teams".
 It also supports Command Line Interface (CLI) to increase efficiency.

 Verify you have the right prerequisites for building Teams apps and install some recommended development tools.
 Read more details.